 Author List

-Bikomeye JC, Awoyinka I, Kwarteng JL, Beyer AM, Rine S, Beyer KMM
+Bikomeye JC, Awoyinka I, Kwarteng JL, Beyer AM, Rine S, Beyer KMMAuthors

-Jean Bikomeye Postdoctoral Fellow in the Medicine department at Medical College of Wisconsin
+Jean Bikomeye Postdoctoral Researcher in the Cancer Center department at Medical College of Wisconsin

 Jamila L. Kwarteng PhD Assistant Professor in the Institute for Health and Equity department at Medical College of Wisconsin